eslint/rfcs/designs/2024-baseline-support/README.md

 ### Changing the location of the suppressions file

-A new option `--suppression-location` will be introduced to ESLint CLI.
+A new option `--suppressions-location` will be introduced to ESLint CLI.
 When provided, the suppressions file will be loaded and saved to the provided location.
 Note that this is a string flag option (value is required).

 ``` bash
 eslint --suppress-all --suppressions-location /home/user/project/mycache ./src